Rental Platform Development: Step By Step Guide

 Perform a thorough examination of your business concept in order to comprehend the requirements that your product would need.
 It is critical to understand which features are considered essential and which are optional, as this will define which features the platform will start with.
-After completing this discovery phase, you will have a greater understanding of your core objectives, audience, scope, and challenges.
+After completing this discovery phase of a software project, you will have a greater understanding of your core objectives, audience, scope, and challenges.

 Choose The Technology Stack

 Choosing the right tech stack for rental marketplace software solution is critical because it can have a significant impact on your budget, product scalability, and development time.
 It is strongly advised that you choose scalable technologies because you will most likely add new functionality down the road and would prefer to prevent scaling issues.
 You would also want to choose reliable and ready technology that can manage high loads of data and users, as rental marketplaces necessitate massive databases and often have thousands of users online at the same time.